dgarage/bitcointest/README.md

 ## Double Spend Same Destination

-Arguably more common, but nonetheless potentially destructive if not handled properly, is the "Double Spend Same Destination" case.
-This works just like "Double Spend Theft", except both transactions send to the same address.
+The "Double Spend Same Destination" case works just like "Double Spend Theft", except both transactions send to the same address.
 The transactions are *identical* in execution.
-Why would you wanna do this?
-There are several reasons.
-You may decide to resend a payment with a higher fee, after realizing the fee was too low.
-A malicious person may decide to pay an 2 BTC invoice by sending 1 BTC to the address, twice.
-The recipient invoice system might log the first transaction and note that 1 BTC has been paid, and then once it catches the second transaction, it notes that another 1 BTC = 2 BTC were paid, completing the purchase.

-Except that the second transaction was in fact replacing the first one.
-If the invoice system doesn't take note of these things, it may end up thinking it was paid more than it received in reality.
+A common example of this is an RBF (Replace By Fee) transaction, an opt-in feature in the bitcoin network where a transaction can be replaced with another transaction with a higher fee, as long as the transaction is not in a block already.

-We do this in the same fashion as before.
+We will do this in the same fashion as before.

 1. Get a shared UTXO between two separate nodes.
 2. Get an address (the `invoice` number). `n1` is the merchant we are paying.
 3. Send to the address from `n2`.
 Generate blocks. `n1` should now think it has half the amount.
 4. Send to the address from `n3`.
 Generate blocks.
 5. Merge network.
 Generate blocks on `n3`. `n1` may (but should not) think it received the second half.

 ```javascript
 net.partitionS(nodes, 2);